jiajiezhang7/jiajiezhang7.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+> **Seeking PhD Position in Embodied AI / Robotics**
+> I am actively seeking PhD opportunities in **Embodied AI** and **Robotics**.
+If you are interested in my research background and would like to discuss potential opportunities, please feel free to contact me at [zhangjj2023@shanghaitech.edu.cn](mailto:zhangjj2023@shanghaitech.edu.cn).
+> {: .block-tip }

 ## About Me

 I am a graduate student at ShanghaiTech University pursuing a Master's degree in Computer Science and Technology.
 Since 2023, I have been conducting research at the [MARS Lab](https://robotics.shanghaitech.edu.cn/) (Mobile Autonomous Robotics Systems Laboratory) at ShanghaiTech University, advised by [Professor Sören Schwertfeger](https://robotics.shanghaitech.edu.cn/people/soeren), focusing on cutting-edge areas including **Mobile Robotics** and **Embodied AI**.

-My research interests lie at the intersection of robotics and artificial intelligence, with particular emphasis on:

-- **Intelligent Navigation Systems**: Developing robust navigation algorithms that integrate semantic understanding with traditional path planning
-- **SLAM and Mapping**: Creating long-term, lifelong mapping solutions for dynamic indoor environments
-- **Embodied AI**: Bridging the gap between large language models and robotic systems for enhanced human-robot interaction
+Prior to joining ShanghaiTech University, I completed my Bachelor's degree in Automation at Zhengzhou University (2019-2023), where I developed a strong foundation in control systems, signal processing, and robotics fundamentals.

+My research interests lie in how embodied agents learn efficiently from limited supervision in continual, open-world settings and how to ground large foundation models in the physical world.
+My goal is to build fundamental algorithms that learn from unbounded data streams and endow agents with robust, physically grounded interaction skills.

 ## Recent Work

-I am currently working on several exciting projects that push the boundaries of mobile robotics:
+I am currently working on several exciting projects:

-**LLM-Enhanced Navigation**: My recent work on integrating Large Language Models with traditional ROS navigation stack has been accepted at **IROS 2025**.
-This research demonstrates how contextual understanding can significantly improve robot navigation in complex environments.

-**Neural Scene Reconstruction**: I have contributed to advancing 3D scene mapping through neural surfel-based methods, addressing critical challenges in loop closure and large-scale reconstruction.
-This work was published in **MDPI Sensors** in 2024.

-**AGLoc++ System**: I am extending previous work on robust indoor localization by incorporating WiFi-aided recovery and Monte Carlo tracking, making the system more practical for real-world deployment.
+**AGLoc++ System(Master Thesis)**: I am extending previous work on robust indoor localization by incorporating WiFi-aided recovery and Sensor Fusion tracking leveraging osmAG, solving the robot kidnapping problem, making the system product-level practical for real-world deployment.

-## Background

-Before joining ShanghaiTech University, I completed my Bachelor's degree in Automation at Zhengzhou University (2019-2023), where I developed a strong foundation in control systems, signal processing, and robotics fundamentals.
+**Latent Action Tokenizer For VLM Pretraining**: I am working on a novel, unsupervised pipeline that is automatically segmenting continuous, unstructured industrial videos into meaningful action primitives for Vision-Language-Action (VLA) model latent pre-training by defining and detecting semantic boundaries in a latent action representation space.

 Feel free to explore my [publications](/publications/) and [projects](/projects/) to learn more about my research contributions, or check out my [CV](/cv/) for detailed academic information.